romeroej2/Shinra2/Readme.md

 Focusing on BlackMage.

-With <3 for y2krazy and zzi
+With <3 for y2krazy and zzi and Freiheit

 Use at your own risk.
 Or better use the original one.